lattecatte/SerialGrapher/README.md

 # SerialGrapher
-*[Code onboard Kyushu University's Phoenix LR unmanned aircraft for 2023 Aeromagnetic Survey in Afar, Ethiopia]*
+*[Code used for Kyushu University's Phoenix LR unmanned aircraft for 2023 Aeromagnetic Survey in Afar, Ethiopia]*

 Real-time graph plotter based on keyword data received from serial communication.